LeadHaste

 Core Components of AI Lead Scoring

-I focus on inputs, model, and output.
-Inputs include CRM fields (stage, deal size), behavioral signals (page views, demo requests), engagement data (email opens, call notes), and enrichment data (company size, technographic).
+Inputs include CRM fields (stage, deal size), behavioral signals (page views, demo requests), engagement data (email opens, content downloads), and external enrichment (firmographics, technographics, intent signals).

+The model layer uses algorithms like gradient boosting, random forests, or logistic regression to learn which signal combinations predict conversion.
 Feature importance and interpretability tools (SHAP, LIME) help validate why the model scores a lead a certain way.

-Outputs include a numeric score, risk bands, and recommended actions for sales.
+Outputs include a numeric score, risk tier, and recommended next action.
 Integration points matter: scores must push into CRM, trigger workflows, and feed sales cadences.
-I prioritize monitoring: continual evaluation on precision, recall, and calibration to prevent score drift.
+Monitor continually with precision, recall, and calibration metrics.

 Types of AI Lead Scoring

 Each type has trade-offs in explainability, data needs, and maintenance effort.
+Start with hybrid if you're transitioning from manual scoring.

 Key Benefits of AI Lead Scoring